 Paragraph 41: This paragraph requires information to be disclosed regarding the actuarial assumptions and other inputs used to measure the TPL.
-The complete set of actuarial assumptions and other inputs utilized in developing the TPL are outlined in Appendix C. The TPL, as of December 31, 2018, was determined based on an actuarial valuation prepared as of January 1, 2019, using the following key actuarial assumptions and other inputs:
+The complete set of actuarial assumptions and other inputs utilized in developing the TPL are outlined in Appendix C. The TPL, as of December 31, 2019, was determined based on an actuarial valuation prepared as of January 1, 2020, using the following key actuarial assumptions and other inputs:

 Price Inflation 2.75 percent

 Wage Inflation 3.50 percent

-Salary increases, including wage

-inflation

-3.50 to 4.93 percent
+Salary increases, including wage inflation 3.50 to 4.93 percent

-Long-term Rate of Return, net of

-investment expense, including
+Long-term Rate of Return, net of investment expense, including price inflation 7.50 percent

-price inflation

-Municipal Bond Index Rate 4.13 percent
+Municipal Bond Index Rate 2.75 percent

-Year FNP is projected to be
+Year FNP is projected to be depleted N/A

-N/A

-depleted

-Single Equivalent Interest Rate, net of investment expense, including price inflation Interest crediting rate, including dividends 7.50 percent
+Single Equivalent Interest Rate, net of investment expense, including price inflation 7.50 percent

-Mortality

-Pre-retirement mortality rates were based on the RP-2014 White Collar Table for Employees (100% of male rates for males, 55% of female rates for females), projected generationally with MP-2015.
+Interest crediting rate, including dividends 6.25 percent Mortality Pre-retirement mortality rates were based on the RP-2014 White Collar Table for Employees (100% of male rates for males, 55% of female rates for females), projected generationally with MP-2015.
 Post-retirement mortality rates were based on the RP-2014 White Collar Table for Employees, set back two years, scaled (males: under 80, 1.008; over 80, 1.449; females: under 85, 0.924; over 85, 1.5855; geometrically blended), projected generationally from 2013 with a Society of Actuaries (SOA) projection scale tool using a 0.5% ultimate rate in 2035.

-Mortality for Annuitizing Cash Balance Accounts

-1994 Group Annuity Mortality Table, with 50% Male, 50% Female blending for members hired before January 1, 2018 (set statutorily).
+Mortality for Annuitizing Cash Balance Accounts 1994 Group Annuity Mortality Table, with 50% Male, 50% Female blending for members hired before January 1, 2018 (set statutorily).
 RP-2014 White Collar Mortality Table, with 55% Male, 45% Female blending for members hired on or after January 1, 2018.